Spanish grocer Dia in talks to buy peer El Arbol

 Dia, whose discount format has thrived in Spain during a prolonged economic slump, has been on the hunt for distressed rivals to boost its domestic presence.

-Earlier, newspaper Expansion cited sources close to the deal as saying the acquisition could be agreed for around 100 million euros, excluding debt.
+Earlier, newspaper Expansion cited sources close to the deal as saying the acquisition could be agreed for around 100 million euros ($137 million), excluding debt.

 In a regulatory filing on Monday, Dia confirmed initial talks to acquire El Arbol as part of its strategy to seek growth opportunities, but gave no financial details, saying only that no agreement had yet been reached.